X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Methodology

 \subsection{Large-Scale Scene Extrapolation and Reconstruction}

-Building on our single-chunk scene generation, we propose a progressive extrapolation approach that coherently expands occupancy and images across multiple chunks, and reconstructs them into an amodal 3DGS with integrated geometry and appearance for versatile downstream applications.
+Building on single-chunk generation, we propose a progressive extrapolation approach that coherently expands occupancy and images across multiple chunks, maintaining geometric and visual consistency with the generated multi-view videos for downstream applications.

 \paragraph{Geometry-Consistent Scene Outpainting.} We extend the occupancy field via triplane extrapolation~\cite{BlockFusion}, which decomposes the task into extrapolating three orthogonal 2D planes, as illustrated in Fig.~\ref{fig:outpaint}.
 The core idea is to generate a new latent plane $\mathbf{h}_0^{\text{new}}$ by synchronizing its denoising process with the forward diffusion of a known reference plane $\mathbf{h}_0^{\text{ref}}$, guided by an overlap mask $\mathbf{M}$.
 Specifically, at each denoising step $t$, the new latent is updated as: